Bioengineering, Doctor of Philosophy

 - Have equivalent credentials to above, which may include considerable relevant research experience, average GRE scores above the 70th national percentile in Verbal, Quantitative and Writing Ability, experience presenting scientific papers as an author at regional, national or international scientific meetings, with reference letters attesting to the student's performance and responsibility for the science reported at such venues.

 For the doctoral program in bioengineering, you must complete at least 60 of coursework, including required foundation and elective courses.
-Given the breadth of Bioengineering as a discipline, to best prepare you for yours dissertation research, your Advisory Committee will approve our individualized Plan of Study at the end of your first year.
+Given the breadth of Bioengineering as a discipline, to best prepare you for your dissertation research, your Advisory Committee will approve our individualized Plan of Study at the end of your first year.
 You must obtain an overall grade point average of at least a 3.0 gpa to remain in the program in good standing.

 - Bioengineering Foundation (11 units):